-The Resource Coordination Team (RCT) performs the business operation responsibilities of the Community Preparedness Section including finance, procurement, and fiscal monitoring.
+The Resource Coordination Team (RCT) performs the business operation responsibilities of the Health Emergency Preparedness and Response Section including finance, procurement, and fiscal monitoring.
 RCT coordinates with the PHEP and HPP Principal Investigators to prepare Cooperative Agreement application budgets, and redirection and carry forward requests.
 RCT is the section's financial liaison with the DSHS Health Service Regions, Budget Section, Accounting Section, Contract Management Unit, Funds Coordination and Management, and HHSC Enterprise Procurement staff.

 The Public Health Emergency Preparedness Branch works with local partners to support the readiness of regions and local health departments (LHD) to respond to public health emergencies.